nodejs/node/deps/npm/docs/content/commands/npm-search.md

 #### prefer-online

-Forced staleness checks for cached searches, making the cli look for updates immediately even for fresh search results.
+Forces staleness checks for cached searches, making the cli look for updates immediately even for fresh search results.

 #### prefer-offline

-Bypasses staleness checks for cached.
+Bypasses staleness checks for cached searches.
 Missing data will still be requested from the server.
 To force full offline mode, use `offline`.

 #### offline